Pressure in Physics: Definition and Meaning

 3. Pressure Sensors: In more advanced applications, electronic pressure sensors are used that convert pressure into an electrical signal.

-4. U-tubes: One end of the tube is connected to the system where pressure is to be measured, and the other end is kept open or connected to a known reference point.
-The height difference of the fluids on the two sides of the U-tube provides a measure of the pressure difference.
+4. U-tubes: One end of the tube is connected to the system where pressure is to be measured, and the other end is either kept open or connected to a known reference point.
+The difference in height of the fluids on the two sides of the U-tube provides a measure of the pressure difference.

 Pressure in liquids, solids and gases